TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/Conceptual_Design_Draft1.md

 ## **Enclosure**

-&nbsp; &nbsp; &nbsp; &nbsp;The system shall be housed in an enclosure designed for mobility, rapid deployment, and easy access in support of a variety of configurations.
+&nbsp; &nbsp; &nbsp; &nbspThe system shall be housed in an enclosure designed for mobility, rapid deployment, and easy access in support of a variety of configurations.
 Team 6 draws inspiration from the ScintPi 3.0 design, exemplifying compact form factor, transportability, and user-friendly accessibility.
 The enclosure shall accommodate modular components, allowing for straightforward integration and replacement of the various modules and sensors within.
+This shall foster long-term serviceability and adaptability.
+Team 6 considered the following characteristics of 3D printing materials in deciding; such as ease of printing, thermal resistance, and mechanical strength to ensure durability and field suitability.
 This shall foster long-term serviceability and adaptability.

 &nbsp; &nbsp; &nbsp; &nbsp;To achieve an IPx4 rating while maintaining ventilation, the enclosure design shall incorporate an enclosure nested within a larger enclosure.
 Interior walls are arranged to force any water entering the vent to travel upward along a convoluted path before reaching the internal cavity, effectively preventing water ingress while allowing passive airflow for thermal regulation.
 Additional airflow beneath the enclosure increases exposed surface area for heat dissipation, improving long-term thermal stability.
 The enclosure will be 3D printed, enabling rapid prototyping and low-cost production while maintaining structural integrity suitable for repeated field deployment.
 The 3D print files will be made publicly available, allowing users to modify and adapt the design for each specific application and environmental condition.